How Data-Driven Digital Advertising Is Giving Small Schools a Big Punch

 Are your scholarship marketing campaigns all clicks but no applications?
 Here’s why

-Peak scholarships season is wrapping up and our school marketers will soon be evaluating their campaign performance and assessing the number of applications received.
+Peak scholarships season is wrapping up and our school marketers will soon be evaluating their scholarship marketing campaign performance and assessing the number of applications received.

 We’ve seen (and launched) some stellar campaigns this season and wanted take a quick moment to share the elements that make up a successful campaign and some of the reasons why your campaigns aren’t driving actual applications after all the dust has settled.

-There are four main reasons why schools see a flurry of clicks and initial interest with very few applications come closing date.
+There are 4 main reasons why schools see a flurry of clicks and initial interest in their Scholarship marketing campaigns with very few applications come closing date.

 4. No lead up to peak application season.Schools find that they are often only receiving applications from current families or families already on their list.
 This could be because the first step of many scholarship landing pages is to apply to the College first and then submit a detailed application followed by their student sitting a test.
 This is a huge commitment to families and if your expectation is to reach beyond your current community, a nurturing campaign needs to run for at least a few months prior to peak application season.